pnevyk/time-annotations-of-live-concerts-dataset/README.md

 # License

-All time annotations are released under [MIT](./LICENSE) license.
+All time annotations are released under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
 By submitting your annotation you are agreeing that it will be available under this license.
 Please submit only your work or work which is publicly available on the web.